emacsmirror/hl-prog-extra/readme.rst

       This limits the highlighting to only these parts of the text, where ``nil`` is used for anything that doesn't match a comment or string.

-      A list of these symbols is also supported (allowing a single item to match multiple contexts).
+      A list of these symbols is also supported (allowing an entry to match multiple contexts).
    :face:
       The face to apply as a symbol, a string or a face property list, for example:
       ``'(:background "#666600" :foreground "#FFFFFF")``.

    This defaults to matching URL's and email addresses.

+``hl-prog-extra-preset`` nil
+   When non-nil, include presets for the current major-mode (when available).

 ``hl-prog-extra-global-ignore-modes`` nil
    A list of modes that won't enable highlighting from ``global-hl-prog-extra-mode``.